ibexa/documentation-developer/docs/guide/permissions.md

 ##### Removing content

-To send content to trash, the user needs to have the same two Policies that are required for removing Locations:
+To send content to trash, the User needs to have the same two Policies that are required for removing Locations:

 - `content/remove`
 - `content/manage_locations`

-To remove an archived version of content, the user must have the `content/versionremove` Policy.
+To remove an archived version of content, the User must have the `content/versionremove` Policy.

 Further manipulation of trash requires the `content/restore` Policy to restore items from trash, and `content/cleantrash` to completely delete all content from the trash.

-##### Registering users
+##### Registering Users

 To allow anonymous users to register through the `/register` route, you need to grant the `user/register` Policy to the Anonymous User Group.